Skip to Content

-Minneapolis Burglary Defense Attorneys
+Minneapolis Burglary Attorney

-Developing Customized Approaches to Fight Burglary Charges
+Burglary Lawyer in Minneapolis Developing Customized Approaches to Fight Charges

 Burglary involves unlawfully entering a building to commit a crime, typically theft, once inside.
 Under Minnesota law, this offense is generally charged as a felony, meaning that the penalties are severe and long-lasting.
 A burglary conviction can result in a lengthy prison sentence, hefty fines, and a permanent mark on your criminal record.
 The consequences extend beyond the courtroom, affecting your personal and professional life, including your ability to secure employment, housing, and maintain relationships.